Stock Options Definition

 - Vega– Degree of change in option price with respect to the change in volatility.

 This has been a guide to Stock Options and its definition.
-Here we discuss the components, types of stock options along with examples and explanation, benefits, and disadvantages.
+Here we discuss the components, types of stock options along with examples and explanations, benefits, and disadvantages.
 You can learn more about accounting from the following articles –